OSDeploy/GitBook/osconfig/advanced-configuration/README.md

 Write-Host ""
 #======================================================================================
 ```
 ![](/assets/2018-05-25_11-49-54.png)

 ---

 ## Windows Information

 Normally I would use WMI, but since WMI is not available in OOBE, I'll gather some common Windows information and save those as Variables.
 Output is in the Console and in the Transcript.
+WMI will work in SCCM Task Sequences though, but I'll keep everything this way for MDT backward compatibility

 ```
 #======================================================================================